Open-Quiz/api/README.md

 The tests can be run using `yarn test`.

 > **Note**
 > The [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script is necessary to ensure that the tests don't start until PostgreSQL is ready to accept connections.
+This is because Prisma instantly tries to connect once the API begins starting and fails if the database is not yet ready for connections.

 ### Test Coverage